ejolsson/backend-vapor/README.md

 # backend-vapor
+In the documentation folder you can find:
+- Draw.io file with the Relational Models (complete and simplified)-
+- Complete relational model image
+- Simplified relational model image (the implemented)
+- xCode documentation of the server (the compressed file)
+- PDF Server Quick Guide, small guide with the key points to manage the server with examples of EndPoints
+- RestaurantOffersEndPointsRapidAPI.paw: File for uploading calls to server endpoints in RapidApi.
+(The variables are linked, little manual management has to be done).

+RestaurantOffersEndPointsPostMan.json : File to load calls to server endpoints in PostMan.
+(The access token has to be managed in the headers of some of the calls).
 En la carpeta de documentación se puede encontrar:
 - Fichero Draw.io  con los Modelos Relacionales (completo y simplificado)-
 - Imagen Modelo Relacional Completo.